Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 - An all-in-one reliable stack to build serverless application!

-- The plugin ships with helper functions to reference your resources inside your lambdas!
-Now, your lambda functions can access attributes of your DynamoDB in a type-safe manner (ARN, name, and more)!
+- Helper functions to reference your resources inside your lambdas shipped with the plugin!
+For instance, your lambda functions can now access attributes of your DynamoDB in a type-safe manner (ARN, table name, and more)!

 - Moreover, the plugin exposes the Serverless context inside your construct!
-This allows for a better DevX: one no longer needs to hardcode ARNs or resources information inside their constructs' code.
+This allows for a better DevX: one no longer needs to hardcode ARNs or resources information coming from Serverless' context inside their constructs' code.
 When using the serverless <> cdk plugin, you can now type your construct as a `ServerlessCdkPlugin.ServerlessConstruct`.
 This will result in your construct having access to the Serverless Framework context and configuration.

 ```ts
 // code/serverless-construct.ts